cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 It uses the same type of relationship (cloudify.relationships.contained_in ) but it’s located in the other vm node.

-#Step 7: Refining the Node.JS type:
+## Step 7: Refining the nodejs Type

 <a href="https://github.com/cloudify-cosmo/cloudify-nodecellar-singlehost/compare/step6...step7" class="btn btn-default" role="button"><i class="fa fa-search"></i>  Code Diff</a>